shdewz/3wc-stream-overlay/README.md

 |------------------|---------------------------------|-------|--------|---|-----|
 | winner_overlay   | http://localhost:24050/winner/  | 1920  | 1080   | 0 | 0   |

+Intro and winner scenes can also have the vc overlay bottom left if needed

 Add a 300ms luma wipe transition between the scenes

 ### Interacting with the mappool